 Twenty years later the researchers tracked down the same cohort and found that the 3% of people who had specific goals all those years before had accumulated more personal wealth than the other 97% of their classmates combined.

-I was intrigued by this and 2 years ago started research onto the origins to find the original research data.
-100s of hours and dozens of emails later the results were in – there was no such study at Harvard or Yale!
+I was intrigued by this and in 2008 I started research on the origins to find the original research data.
+100s of hours and dozens of emails later the results were in, there was no such study at Harvard or Yale!

 Indeed even Harvard themselves say: